Low Testosterone | HIV Treatment

 - Increased Muscle Mass

 More recently in 2012, a double-blind placebo-controlled study in patients with chronic heart failure (CRF) found that TRT improved strength, increased body mass, and improved oxygen uptake.
 The 12-week exercise regimen saw improvements across the board for men treated with testosterone, specifically in grip strength and shuttle walk tests.
-Measure of inflammatory markers were unchanged across treated and placebo-treated patients.
+The measure of inflammatory markers was unchanged across treated and placebo-treated patients.

 Risks of Testosterone Therapy for HIV Treatment

 The risks of TRT for HIV treatment are still not completely understood.
-Dr. Olivieri is the leading specialist in this area though, with a tremendous patient treatment rate through the 40 years of experience in this speciality.
 The varied understanding is most likely due to the fact that testosterone underproduction is multifactorial – the causes are varied and difficult to pinpoint.
 Hypogonadism is only one of many suspected culprits.
 Additionally, TRT has side effects that are well-documented.

 While TRT certainly has documented benefits and can greatly improve a number of energy-related conditions in HIV-positive men, TRT also comes with the risk of polycythemia.
 Best treatment practices include constant monitoring of RBC count and regular follow-ups with treatment professionals.

 As this is an area still being explored the information is extremely limited and confusing.
-Contact Dr. Olivieri and the staff at Ageonics Medical with any questions or concerns about low testosterone therapy.
+Contact the staff at Ageonics Medical with any questions or concerns about low testosterone therapy.